OTU-Centre-for-SMRs/gnat/doc/content/about/stabilization.md

 hyperbolic and are numerically unstable when solved using the finite element method.
-There are several approaches to mitigate the oscillations that occur in the neutron transport equation and mass transport problems dominated by streaming and convection (respectively).
-The following sections discuss the approaches taken by Gnat for both sets of governing equations, starting with the neutron transport equation and ending with the convection-diffusion equations.
+There are several approaches to mitigate the oscillations that occur in the neutron transport equation and mass transport problems dominated by streaming and advection (respectively).
+The following sections discuss the approaches taken by Gnat for both sets of governing equations, starting with the neutron transport equation and ending with the advection-diffusion equations.

 ## Neutron Transport